GoogleCloudPlatform/community/tutorials/gke-dotnet-docker-ingress.md

 ## Objectives

-*   Create and set up dotnet core application using visual studio [Visual Studio](https://visualstudio.microsoft.com/).
+*   Create and set up dotnet core application using [Visual Studio](https://visualstudio.microsoft.com/).
 *   Build and containerize your app using the [Cloud SDK](https://cloud.google.com/sdk).
 *   Deploy your app to the web using the [`gcloud` command-line tool](https://cloud.google.com/sdk/gcloud).